balena-io-modules/node-metrics-gatherer/README.md

 See the [prometheus documentation](https://prometheus.io/docs/concepts/metric_types/)

-TODO: explain metric types below (until such time, "percentile" corresponds to Prometheus's "summary", and the other types correspond directly to the same names for Prometheus equivalent)
+The metric types available as method calls (eg., `metrics.summary`) correspond to the Prometheus metric types (eg., Prometheus's "Summary")

 ## Labels

 Labels can be used to add some more granularity to a metric:

 ```
-metrics.counter('deployments', 1, { method: 'git-push' });
+metrics.counter('application_deployments_total', 1, { app: userRequest.appId, method: 'git-push' });
-metrics.counter('deployments', 1, { method: 'balena-cli-push' });
+metrics.counter('application_deployments_total', 1, { app: userRequest.appId, method: 'balena-cli-push' });
 ```

-You must use the full set of labels you intend to attach with each call; for example, you can't have one line add the label `method: 'git-push'` and another line add the label `result: 'success'`.
+You must use the full set of labels you intend to attach with each call; for example, you can't have one line add the labels `{ method: 'git-push' }` and another line add the label `{ result: 'success' }`.
 Labels should be used for things which apply to the metric every time it's invoked (clever use of values like 'unknown' or 'default' can handle cases where you might think you shouldn't add the label).

-**NOTE**: Use labels sparingly - there will be one time-series exported for every pair of label names / values which you create
+**NOTE**: Use labels sparingly - there will be one time-series created for every pair of label names / values which you create.
+It would be bad to create a label to track source IP, for example, unless you were really sure that the tsdb could handle it.

 ## Descriptions